-Pursuant to Connecticut General Statutes §3-13j, any person or entity entering into a contract for investment services with the Authority shall disclose to the Authority all third party fees attributable to such contract prior to entering into such contract.
+Pursuant to Connecticut General Statutes Section 3-13j, any person or entity entering into a contract for investment services with the Authority shall disclose to the Authority all third party fees attributable to such contract prior to entering into such contract.

-Investment services means legal services, investment banking services, investment advisory services, underwriting services, financial advisory services or brokerage firm services or as otherwise defined in section 9-333n of the general statutes or any amendment thereto.
+Investment services means legal services, investment banking services, investment advisory services, underwriting services, financial advisory services or brokerage firm services or as otherwise defined in section 9-333n of the Connecticut General Statutes or any amendment thereto.

-Third party fees includes, but is not limited to, management fees, placement agent fees, solicitation fees, referral fees, promotion fees, introduction or matchmaker fees, and due diligence fees or as otherwise defined in C. G. S. §3-13j(c) or any amendment thereto.
+Third party fees includes, but is not limited to, management fees, placement agent fees, solicitation fees, referral fees, promotion fees, introduction or matchmaker fees, and due diligence fees or as otherwise defined in Connecticut General Statutes Section 3-13j(c) or any amendment thereto.